 Are you thinking about getting partial dentures to replace your missing teeth, or do you already know someone who has them?
 You may have some questions about complete and partial dentures in Grande Prairie.
 Our team at Northern Dental Centre has put together this article to provide you with all the information you need to know about dentures and how these dental appliances can help improve your oral health.

 What Are Dentures?

 Dentures are dental appliances that are made out of false teeth and gums to replace lost or extracted teeth.
-You can get full or partial dentures near you to replace your missing teeth on either your top or bottom jaw.
+You can get full or partial dentures near you to replace the missing teeth on either your top or bottom jaw.
 Regardless of the type of denture you get, the dental appliance is custom-made to fit your mouth and mimic the appearance of your natural teeth.